Ireland national football team (1882–1950): Irish FA v FA of Ireland

 In 1920 Ireland was partitioned into Northern Ireland and Southern Ireland.
-In 1922, The south of Ireland gained independence as the Irish Free State, later to become Republic of Ireland.
-Amid these political upheavals, a rival football association, the Football Association of Ireland (the F.A.I.), emerged in Dublin in 1921 and organised a separate league and later a national team.
-In 1923, during a period when the home nations had dis-affiliated from the governing body, the FAI was recognised by FIFA as the governing body of the Irish Free State on the condition that it changed its name to the Football Association of the Irish Free State.
+In 1922, the south of Ireland gained independence as the Irish Free State, later to become Republic of Ireland.
+Amid these political upheavals, a rival football association, the Football Association of Ireland (the FAI), emerged in Dublin in 1921 and organised a separate league and later a national team.
+In 1923, during a period when the home nations had disaffiliated from the governing body, the FAI was recognised by FIFA as the governing body of the Irish Free State on the condition that it changed its name to the Football Association of the Irish Free State.
 At the same time, the IFA continued to organise its national team on an all-Ireland basis, regularly calling up Free State players.
 During this era at least one Northerner, Harry Chatton, also played for the Irish Free State and from 1936, the FAI began to organise their own all–Ireland team.
 Both teams now competed as Ireland and during this era at least 39 dual internationals were selected to represent both teams.
 In an era when national teams played only a few games a year, it was rare for professional players to turn down an opportunity to play at international level.

 Between 1928 and 1946 the IFA were not affiliated to FIFA and the two Ireland teams co-existed, never competing in the same competition.
 Only in 1949, they both would participate in the qualifying tournament for the 1950 World Cup.